Why influencer marketing can kapow! your ROI (and an example to prove it)

 But that gives you a golden opportunity: By choosing the right influencers means that all the positive thoughts and values your target audience associates with your influencer, reflect the way they think about your brand.
 And they get reminded of that every time they engage with the influencer.

 That’s also why 42.7% of internet users have adblockers installed.And if you’re wondering how to break the great wall of ads like a wrecking ball crashing through a concrete wall, the answer is…

 Influencers not ‘only’ have a direct line to your dream customers.
 They can also make them listen and buy your product in a way you’ve never seen before.

 Especially, if you use an influencer marketing software that gives you 360-degree insight into and predictions on data – and if you run your campaigns based on these.
 Let’s show you a case with a campaign run with Woomio:

-Brands and businesses earn $5.78 on average for every dollar they spend on influencer marketing.
 So the more influencers you activate, the lower your cost per impression is – and you should keep going like this until you hit the ‘sweet spot’ of your ROI.

 But why does it work like that?
 Let’s take you through the SoMe mechanisms behind: